 Through this blog, I hope to share both my love of Italian cooking, as well as the customs involved in the preparation and sharing of a typical Italian meal.
 I plan on exploring the regional cuisine throughout Italy, and the seasonal specialties unique to each area.
 I hope to inspire everyone to try new recipes and to fully experience the joy of Italian cuisine.
 As this blog develops, I will be adding in new recipes and articles weekly, as well as periodic reviews of cookbooks.
 Please Contact Me with any specific requests, suggestions or questions.

-I was recently featured in a 6 page spread in Better Homes & Garden Special Edition Italian 2012 magazine that was released early fall 2012.
+I was also featured in a 6 page spread in Better Homes & Garden Special Edition Italian 2012 magazine that was released early fall 2012.

 How would you describe the recipes found on Italian Food Forever?

 During the years I spent living in Italy, I learned to appreciate simple, Italian country cuisine and many of my recipes reflect that.
 As I now spend six months every year living in Umbria, Italy, my recipes also tend to focus on central Italian ingredients.
 Since I spend the other six months a year in North America, I also understand the difficulty in finding some specialty Italian ingredients outside of Italy, and therefore give suggestions on appropriate substitutions.
 The recipes onsite are either my own personal recipes, or are adapted from Italian magazines, or cookbooks.